MSU-Hsu-Lab/biomarker-paper-2021/README.md

   - Construction and analyses of BMRS and gBMRS
   - ASCVD Risk Estimator comparison

-- Predictor files are located in https://www.dropbox.com/sh/2lekipbt9bs1jv5/AABERpXEm3JKa2wMCO1ZkpCHa?dl=0
+- Predictor files are stored on the Michigan State University Spartan Drive (OneDrive).
+Per MSU policy you must provide your email to get access.
+Please contact corresponding author Erik Widen (wideneri@msu.edu) to gain access.
   - Files with summary SNP data and effect sizes for PGS, PRS and BMRS predictors